domestia-mods/domestia-vendor-choice/README.md

 Beta.

-This mod is currently tested on the Domestia server.
-Behavior, recipes, textures, and documentation may continue to change while the mod evolves.
+This mod is released and playable, but it is still being tested and balanced on the Domestia server.
+Recipes, block behavior, and documentation may continue to change as gameplay balance is refined.

 ## Support